Festival Style Icon- Alex Turner

 Topping the bill on the Friday of last year’s Glastonbury Festival, The Monkeys failed to disappoint with an engaging set, mixing roaring noise with breath-taking lighting, all fronted by the enigmatic display of 28-year-old Turner.
 This weekend they will open the festival season in Finsbury Park, London, with a gigantic headline set.
 Then later this summer they will make another appearance at the prestigious Reading & Leeds event.
 Having nailed just about every festival there is to nail in this country already, these two events are set to draw in crowds exceeding 80,000 a time and this should propel the band into claiming the lofty title of Britain’s biggest band, held by the likes of Oasis and The Stone Roses before them.

 Alex’s early days will be remembered for the classic polo shirts and everyday lad sort of look.
-His hair and general style has altered greatly since these days.
+His hair and general style have altered greatly since these days.

 As the band released albums such as “Humbug” and then “Suck It and See”, Turner grew his hair much longer and embraced the famed rock figure he had become.
 You might say these times were defined by printed t-shirts and skinny jeans, so it is easy to recreate the look.